Batman: Streets of Gotham

-Batman: Streets of Gotham is an American comic book written by Paul Dini, with art by Dustin Nguyen.
+Batman: Streets of Gotham is an American comic book written by Paul Dini, with art by Dustin Nguyen, published by the comic book publishing company DC Comics.
 The series stars Dick Grayson as the new Batman and ties into Grant Morrison's overarching "Batman: Reborn" story and the new Gotham City Sirens monthly.
 The series ran for 21 issues, from 2009 to 2011.

 Streets of Gotham features Batman as the main character, but from a "street level" with other characters providing the main narrative.
 When asked about the style of Streets of Gotham, Batman group editor Mike Marts explained, "...these are Batman stories told through the point of view of other characters in Gotham City.
 So it could be Commissioner Gordon telling the story, it could be a villain, or it could be a supporting character telling the story".

 The series also includes a Manhunter co-feature written by Marc Andreyko and illustrated by Georges Jeanty.
 The co-feature was replaced by another co-feature that spins-off of the end of the Manhunter one starring Two-Face.
 The same occurs with the Two-Face one ending and starting the Ragman co-feature.

 Tone and style

 Main feature

 In addition to Batman and Robin, the series follows a number of characters from the DC Universe, including Firefly, Hush, and Black Mask.
 The first arc follows Hush as he attempts to steal Bruce Wayne's identity, while Firefly, Black Mask, and others wreak havoc in the city.
-The writer Dini notes: "I’ve always liked that interpretation of Batman – you see him from the crooks’ point of view, or you see him from an innocent person's point of view.
+The writer Dini notes: "I've always liked that interpretation of Batman – you see him from the crooks' point of view, or you see him from an innocent person's point of view.
 So with this, it was 'Let's leave the Batcave behind, let's leave the alter ego behind, let's just do Batman and the effect he has on people'".

 Chris Yost fills in for Paul Dini in a two-part story arc called "Leviathan" in which Huntress teams up with Man Bat to stop a ravaged priest who believes God is telling him to kill the two.
 The story drives away from the plot involving Victor Zsasz that Paul Dini was working on.

 "Manhunter" backup strip

 The series also contains a nine-page strip written by Marc Andreyko featuring the Manhunter.
 The story follows her arrival in Gotham as District Attorney.
-Writer Andreyko notes: "I think it’s the smartest way to get new characters out there in people’s minds, because with the economy being as horrible as it is, and with retailers having their choice of 300 Avengers books or 1500 Batman books or 1700 X-Men books, putting these backups in books that compli [sic] each other, allows people to check these things out".
+Writer Andreyko notes: "I think it's the smartest way to get new characters out there in people's minds, because with the economy being as horrible as it is, and with retailers having their choice of 300 Avengers books or 1500 Batman books or 1700 X-Men books, putting these backups in books that compli [sic] each other, allows people to check these things out".